leifbr/f5certlabs/docs/class2/module10/lab1.rst

-On **EACH** BIG-IP, prior to building the Device Trust it is recommended, but not mandatory, that you renew the BIG-IP self-signed certificate with valid information and re-generating the local Device Trust certificate.
+On **EACH** BIG-IP, prior to building the Device Trust it is recommended, but not mandatory, that you renew the BIG-IP self-signed certificate with valid information and re-generate the local Device Trust certificate.

 Under **System > Device Certificate > Device Certificate** select the